 kube-system weave-net-5rmmn 2/2 Running

 You want the status to be running.
-If its not something terrible happened.
+If its not, something went wrong.
 (If its pending or container creating give it some time).
 But if you see it stuck for too long (3–4 mins) trace your steps back and reconfigure.

 8. On the master and all the workers run the following command